ashleynguci/smart-bank-chatbot/README.md

 First, launch Docker and ensure that the Docker Engine is running.
 Then, to start the local dev environment, at the root of the project run:
     ```
-    docker-compose up --build
+    docker compose up --build
     ```

 The first time you run this command, it may take a few minutes to set everything up and running.
-Subsequent `docker-compose` runs will be much quicker!
+Subsequent `docker compose` runs will be much quicker!

 Now, the containers are all set up and ready to communicate with one another!
 The Frontend UI is now accessible at: `http://localhost:3000/`.

 To stop the containers use `Ctrl + C`, and to clean up, run:
     ```
-    docker-compose down
+    docker compose down
     ```

 ### Run Frontend Server